microsoft/playwright/docs/src/webview2.md

 ## Debugging

-Inside your webview2 control, you can just right-click to open the context menu and select "Inspect" to open the DevTools.
+Inside your webview2 control, you can just right-click to open the context menu and select "Inspect" to open the DevTools or press <kbd>F12</kbd>.
 You can also use the [WebView2.OpenDevToolsWindow Method](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.wpf.webview2.opendevtoolswindow?view=webview2-dotnet-1.0.1343.22) method to open the DevTools programmatically.

 For debugging tests, see the Playwright [Debugging guide](./debug).